lightningnetwork/lnd/docs/code_contribution_guidelines.md

 outlined in the Go project](https://golang.org/doc/contribute.html#change).
 All commits should begin with the subsystem or package primarily affected by the change.
 In the case of a widespread change, the packages are to be delimited by either a '+' or a ','.
-This prefix seems minor but can be extremly helpful in determining the scope of a commit at a glance, or when bug hunting to find a commit which introduced a bug or regression.
+This prefix seems minor but can be extremely helpful in determining the scope of a commit at a glance, or when bug hunting to find a commit which introduced a bug or regression.